Legio IX Hispana

-Legio IX Hispana ("9th Spanish Legion"), also written Legio VIIII Hispana, was a legion of the Imperial Roman army that existed from the 1st century BC until at least 120 AD.
+Legio IX Hispana ("9th Hispanian Legion"), also written as Legio VIIII Hispana, was a legion of the Imperial Roman army that existed from the 1st century BC until at least AD 120.
 The legion fought in various provinces of the late Roman Republic and early Roman Empire.
-It was stationed in Britain following the Roman invasion in 43 AD.
+The nickname "Hispana" was gained when it was stationed in Hispania under Augustus.
+It was stationed in Britain following the Roman invasion in AD 43.
 The legion disappears from surviving Roman records after c.
-AD 120 and there is no extant account of what happened to it.
+AD 120 and there is no specific account of what happened to it.

 The unknown fate of the legion has been the subject of considerable research and speculation.
-One theory (per historian Theodor Mommsen) was that the legion was wiped out in action in northern Britain soon after 108 AD, the date of the latest datable inscription of the Ninth found in Britain, perhaps during a rising of northern tribes against Roman rule.
-This view was popularised by the 1954 novel The Eagle of the Ninth in which the legion is said to have marched into Caledonia (modern day Scotland), after which it was "never heard of again".
+One theory (per historian Theodor Mommsen) was that the legion was wiped out in action in northern Britain soon after AD 108, the date of the latest datable inscription of the Ninth found in Britain, perhaps during a rising of northern tribes against Roman rule.
+This view was popularised by the 1954 novel The Eagle of the Ninth in which the legion is said to have marched into Caledonia (modern-day Scotland), after which it was "never heard of again".